How to Identify Clogged Catalyst Symptoms

 Check engine light turning on

 A turned on check engine light may also be a symptom of a clogged catalyst in your car.
 Read our article Why Is My Car Engine Light On to know more.
 Modern cars are equipped with air fuel and oxygen ratio sensors, which are used to monitor the levels of gas in the exhaust, thereby checking the efficiency of the catalyst.
 If the catalyst is not operating properly, or if the catalyst is not catalyzing the car’s exhaust gases, then you will see the check engine light turned on.
 This is designed to alert the driver that there is some problem.

 A clogged catalyst will often smell horribly of a scent that feels much like a combination of sulfur and rotten eggs.
 This kind of smell is hardly missed by the driver and the passengers, and serves as a sure sign of getting your catalyst cleaned or replaced.

-If you'd like to read similar articles to How to Identify Clogged Catalyst Symptoms, we recommend you browse around our Car Maintenance and Repair category.
+If you want to read similar articles to How to Identify Clogged Catalyst Symptoms, we recommend you visit our Car Maintenance and Repair category.